Peter-Slump/django-keycloak/docs/index.rst

           selects the first realm available in the database.

 .. image:: add-realm.png

-.. note:: When your application access the Keycloak server using a different url than the public one you can configure this URL as "internal server url".
-Django Keycloak will use that url for all direc communication but uses the standard server url to redirect users for authentication.

 After you have added the realm please make sure to run te following actions: